SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

 They try to keep a very consistent schedule for their free walking tours from one month to the next.
-They do add and cancel these free walking tours at times, but this is rare.
+They sometimes add or cancel these free walking tours, but this is rare.

 The Public Library updates their list every Spring and Fall.
 In addition, they offer specialty tours in May and October as well as when they test out new tour ideas.